The snowboard scene is experiencing a major shakeup right now.

 What are the major storylines?

 Before the Beijing Olympics, Zoi Sadowski-Synnott made headlines by becoming the first woman to land back-to-back double corks in a slopestyle run.
-In January 2025, she upped the ante by becoming the first woman to land a triple cork in a slopestyle run.
+In January 2025, after missing the entire 2023-24 season due to an ankle injury, she upped the ante by becoming the first woman to land a triple cork in a slopestyle run.

-Triple corks have made their way into big air contests as well.
-The list of riders who have landed one includes Sadowski-Synnott and two-time reigning Olympic big air champion Anna Gasser.
-The (soon-to-be) 34-year-old Gasser is one of several women who could become the first snowboarder to three-peat at the Winter Olympics.
+The list of riders who have landed a triple cork includes Sadowski-Synnott and two-time reigning Olympic big air champion Anna Gasser of Austria.
+The 34-year-old Gasser is one of several women who could become the first snowboarder to three-peat at the Winter Olympics.

 Who’s in and who’s out?